techandy42/Tinker/ENGINEERING.md

 # Engineering Plan

 ## Overview
 This project implements a minimal Visual Studio Code extension.
-When the extension activates, it automatically opens a Webview panel displaying the text **"Tinker"**.
+When the extension activates, it automatically shows a modal popup displaying the text **"Tinker"**.

 ## Architecture
 - `src/extension.ts` – Contains the activation logic.
 It registers a command `tinker.showMessage`.
-Upon activation, the command is executed immediately, creating a Webview panel with simple HTML content.
+Upon activation, the command is executed immediately, displaying a modal information message.
 - `package.json` – Extension manifest defining activation events, commands, and build scripts.
 - `tsconfig.json` – TypeScript compiler configuration.
 - Compiled JavaScript is emitted to the `out` directory.